sanders/wisdom/git/kata/base/Split-move-and-change-into-two-commits/README.md

 Run `./start` to do the kata.

-## Alternative: Manual kata with easy setup
+## Alternative: Manual kata setup that leaves a mess when done

 There is a small practice repo named `practice-repo` inside this directory.